razavi-lab/razavi-lab.github.io/_pages/about.md

 Our lab integrates computational modeling, bioengineering, and experimental approaches to uncover the mechanisms underlying lymphatic function in health and disease.
 Our research is centered on three core areas:

-- **Lymphatic Biomechanics:** Investigating the role of mechanical forces on lymphatic system function, immune cell trafficking, and disease progression.
+- **Lymphatic Biomechanics:** Investigating the effect of mechanical forces on lymphatic vessel function, immune cell trafficking, and disease progression.

 - **Lymphatic Tissue Engineering:** Developing biomimetic models and regenerative strategies to restore and enhance lymphatic function.

-- **Lymphatic Imaging:** Leveraging state-of-the-art imaging technologies to visualize and quantify lymphatic pumping dynamics in physiological and pathological states.
+- **Lymphatic Imaging:** Leveraging cutting-edge imaging technologies to visualize and quantify lymphatic pumping dynamics in physiological and pathological states.